Alpharetta, Georgia: Attractions and events

 The Mansell House and Gardens is a 1912 Queen Anne style home that serves as a special event facility in Alpharetta.
 It is home to the Alpharetta Historical Society.

 The Alpharetta Brew Moon Fest is held the first Saturday in October in downtown Alpharetta.

 Ameris Bank Amphitheatre is a 12,000-capacity outdoor venue that serves as the summer home of the Grammy Award-winning Atlanta Symphony Orchestra and hosts acts like the Dave Matthews Band, Rod Stewart, Phish, Steve Miller Band and the Eagles.

-The Alpharetta Big Creek Greenway is a 6.1 mi, 12 ft concrete path that meanders through the woods along Big Creek, offering a place to walk, jog, inline skate and bike.
+The Alpharetta Big Creek Greenway is a 12 mi, 12 ft concrete path that meanders through the woods along Big Creek, offering a place to walk, jog, inline skate and bike.
 The path includes additional mountain bike trails.

+The Alpha Loop is a multi-use paved trail that connects neighborhoods, offices, dining, and entertainment.
+First begun in 2020, the Alpha Loop is now over 6 miles long and has new connections currently under construction.

 The Taste of Alpharetta is an annual food festival featuring food from local restaurants, live music, and art exhibits during May.

 The Wire and Wood Alpharetta Songwriters Festival in downtown Alpharetta is held in October.

-The Exiles Rugby Football Club is based in Alpharetta.
-Exiles RFC Men's side compete in the Georgia Rugby Union.
-Having won the Union Championship's Redmond Cup in 2023 against the Gainesville Spartans Rugby Football Club in the state final.
-The Exiles RFC Women's side currently competes in Rugby sevens tournaments across the southeastern United States.
-Both Exiles Men's and Women's sides have players who have been selected to compete on the Georgia Rugby Union's respective state representative Men's and Women's select sides of the Georgia Barbarians.
-Exiles Men's head coach, Richard Krueger, was selected and appointed as head coach of the Georgia Barbarians in 2023 by the Executive of the Georgia Rugby Union; to replace retiring Barbarians head coach Jesse Posnansky of High Country Rugby Football Club.
-In addition to adult rugby, the Exiles have a partnership with Rebels Rugby.
-Rebels Rugby are a local youth rugby club of U10 to U18 boys and girls sides who compete in both Rugby Sevens and Rugby XVs tournaments across the southeastern United States.
-The Exiles Rugby Football Club's training grounds are located at Innovation Academy in Alpharetta.
+The Exiles Rugby Football Club is a community rugby union club based in Alpharetta.
+Founded in 2020, the club operates senior men's and women's rugby programs as well as the Exiles Rugby Academy for youth players.
+The Exiles men's side won the Georgia Rugby Union Redmond Cup championship in 2023, defeating the Gainesville Spartans Rugby Football Club in the state final.

+The Exiles men's XVs are coached by Marcus Hall.
+The club's senior programs provide rugby opportunities for both men and women, while the Exiles Rugby Academy provides youth rugby for boys and girls, including Minis and high school-age rugby.
+The club also provides non-contact touch rugby opportunities and welcomes both new and experienced players.

+The Exiles Rugby Football Club's primary training grounds are located at Innovation Academy in Alpharetta.
+The club serves players and families from Alpharetta, Milton and the surrounding North Metro Atlanta area.